-Re-establishing eligibility is another way for the student to get off Financial Aid Suspension or to receive federal aid after an Academic Suspension.
-To re-establish eligibility the student must take 12 or more credit hours during one semester and pass with C's or better.
-The following semester the student may have his/her federal aid awarded.
-The student would be responsible for the monetary funding of the semester he/she chose to re-establish.
+Re-establishing eligibility is another way for the student to get off Financial Aid Suspension.
+To re-establish eligibility the student must take coursework credit hours during one or more semesters and pass with C's or better.
+Once the student meet the Financial Aid Standards of Academic Progress, the the following semester the student may have his/her federal aid awarded.
+The student would be responsible for the monetary funding of the semester(s) he/she chose to re-establish.